alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

       In order to ensure that remaining implementation imports are legitimate, they shall be justified with a comment at the end of the ``import`` line.

-      In the end, only a few implementation imports should remain:
+      In the end, only a few kind of implementation imports should remain:

       - Classes used for inheritance,
       - Classes used for global instanciations,